gsquire/sendgrid-rs/README.md

 as well.

 ## Mentions
+Thanks to [meehow](https://github.com/meehow) for their contributions.
-Thanks to [meehow](https://github.com/meehow) for his contributions to improve the library.
+Thanks to [richo](https://github.com/richo) for their improvements to the V2 API.

 ## License
 MIT